bmrb-io/BMRB-API/README.md

 **/entry/$entry_id/citation**

 Returns the citation information for the entry.
 Citation information is available in three formats.
-The default format is JSON-LD.
+The default format is bibtex.
 To use one of the other formats, specify one of the following values for the `format`
 tag: